Trashpanda70/Pokemon-Game/README.md

 I will not be revealing the exact move 3 and 4 for any of the Spirit Pokemon, you should use knowledge of the non-spirit form of the Pokemon to guess what moves the Spirit Pokemon will have at it's disposal.
 Spirit Pokemon can only learn these four moves, so if you figure out the moveset of a particular Spirit Pokemon then you know the moveset of every Spirit Pokemon of that kind.

 The type of Spiritual Gaze for each Spirit Pokemon will change depending on what Pokemon it is.
 Since an Eye needs to be held by a Pokemon to change the type of this move, if the move is not Ghost type then the wild Spirit Pokemon is holding an Eye to change the move's type.
 The only way to obtain eyes in this game will be via stealing them from these Spirit Pokemon, but remember that you cannot catch them.
 This is the current plan for obtaining Eyes, and it could change.
+Note that the Flying type Eye is not in the list below, so that will be available to the player through some other method.

 The list of Pokemon that can appear in Spirit Form is shown below.
 These Pokemon will not appear until later into the playthrough (when you are level 35-40 or something).
 I will disclose the type that each Pokemon's Spiritual Gaze will be, so you can hunt for a particular Eye if you want.
 - Pokemon (type1/type2) type that Spiritual Gaze will be